Updated Jan 28, 2026

 What is it?

-Airtable is a simple, no-code relational database builder that stores and structures data like a spreadsheet.
+Airtable is a simple, no-code relational database builder that stores and structures data like a spreadsheet with added relational capabilities.

 Why do I like it?

-Airtable has one of the lowest learning curves in the no-code relational database builder space, making it a no-brainer for the greenest of beginners.
-If you have an Adalo or Glide subscription, you can plug your Airtable database in without hassle.
+Airtable has one of the lowest learning curves in the no-code relational database builder space, making it accessible for complete beginners.
+If you have an Adalo subscription, you can connect your Airtable database without hassle for teams already invested in Airtable's ecosystem.

 Who is it best for?